gshen42/HasChor/README.md

 and *location polymorphism*, both features that enable modularity and code reuse.

-- HasChor's implementation is flexible, extensible, and concise (less than 300 lines of code) thanks to the mixed embedding technique it uses—freer monads, which allows it to reuse existing Haskell constructs as much as possible while interpreting choreographic primitives freely.
+- HasChor's implementation is flexible, extensible, and concise (less than 150 lines of code for the core implementation; the swappable backends add another 150 lines) thanks to the mixed embedding technique it uses.
+Freer monads let us reuse existing Haskell constructs as much as possible while interpreting choreographic primitives freely.

-See our [ICFP 2023 paper (preprint)](https://arxiv.org/abs/2303.00924) for more deatils.
+See our [ICFP 2023 paper (preprint)](https://arxiv.org/abs/2303.00924) for more details.
 For API specifications, check out the [documentation](https://gshen42.github.io/HasChor/).

 HasChor's design is heavily influenced by [Pirouette](https://dl.acm.org/doi/10.1145/3498684).